turlando/airhead/README.md

    3. In the `[TRANSCODER]` section change `Exe` to point to your `ffmpeg` binary.

+   Chown the airhead directory to the `uwsgi` user.
-   Make sure that the `uwsgi` user has write rights on `Upload` and `Tracks` paths.
+   Make also sure that the `uwsgi` user has write rights on `Upload` and `Tracks` paths.

+       chown -R uwsgi:uwsgi /opt/airhead
+       chown -R uwsgi:uwsgi /mnt/airhead/uploads
+       chown -R uwsgi:uwsgi /mnt/airhead/tracks

+    Assuming `/mnt/airhead/uploads` and `/mnt/airhead/tracks` are the paths you have set in the `[PATHS]` section of the airhead.ini file.

 4. Create a virtualenv and install pip dependencies

    If you want to run AirHead inside a virtualenv run:

        cd /opt/airhead
+       su uwsgi -c sh # on Linux
-       virtualenv -p python3 env
+       su  su -m uwsgi -c sh # on FreeBSD virtualenv -p python3 env
-       source env/bin/activate
+       source env/bin/activate # for bash
+       . env/bin/activate # for sh

    Then install pip dependencies with:
        pip install -r requirements.txt